-Role in Project Hourly rates Limits per project Management or equivalent Up to € 41.49/hour Max 2 per project Senior Researcher or equivalent € 23.97/hour to € 33.69/hour Max 2 per project Researcher or equivalent € 13.29 to € 23.95/hour No limits Operational, technician, research support assistant or equivalent Up to € 13.28/hour No limits v.
-Filled time sheets are to be retained for all personnel, including students, as proof of number of hours spent on the project.
-Documentation of the utilisation of the employees' internally funded research quota for other research activities is to be retained as this evidence may be required by the auditors.
+Role in Project Hourly rates Limits per project Management or equivalent Up to € 50.00/hour Max 2 per project Senior Researcher or equivalent Up to € 35.25/hour No limits Researcher or equivalent Up to € 25.25/hour No limits Operational, technician, research support assistant or equivalent Up to € 13.85/hour No limits

-The rates stated in the table above are for the year 2021.
+The rates stated in the table above are for the year 2022.
 For subsequent years, a 5% increase per year is allowed.

 Personnel in salary brackets that are higher than those noted above will only be reimbursed at the rates of the eligible brackets above depending on their role in the project.
-The hourly rates will have to be noted in the application along with the number of hours on the project per individual.
+The hourly rates will have to be noted in the Budget Breakdown Form (Annex VIII).
+In the case of existing personnel, names of individuals will also have to be noted in the Budget Breakdown Form and their respective CVs need to be submitted in the Joint Application Form (Section 3).